win7user10/Laraue.PdfQL/readme.md

 The library should execute the passed sequence of operations, like stages in MongoDB.

 ## Why?
-1. Sometimes extracting data from PDF require write a lot of boilerplate C# code
+Sometimes extracting data from PDF require write a lot of boilerplate C# code.
-2. To get practice with AST.

 ## Development plan
 1. Define operations for PdfQL syntax tree, write code that use the tree to make queries.